Off-Label or Off-Limits: Should You Use a Drug for An Unapproved Use?

 - It may be that quality clinical studies have not been done after the drug is FDA-approved that support the off-label use of the drug.

 Most often a doctor prescribes a drug off-label based on research and experience that shows the drug has been found to be safe and effective for that particular use.
-However, infrequently harms can still occur, even with commonly accepted uses.
+However, rare harms can still occur, even with commonly accepted uses.
 Be sure to discuss off-label use of any drug with your doctor.

 Harms: Antipsychotic Off-Label Drug Use

 Now there is a Boxed Warning in the labeling of all antipsychotic medications alerting of increased risk of death when used in elderly patients with dementia, which is an "off-label" use.

 Harms: Off-Label Codeine Use in Pediatrics

 However, in 2012 and 2013 the FDA reported that children with certain liver enzymes (ultra-rapid metabolizers of codeine due to a CYP2D6 polymorphism) were at risk of serious or fatal adverse effects due to depressed breathing from normal doses of codeine.

 Codeine containing products (including products that contain acetaminophen) now contain a Boxed Warning (the strongest FDA warning) and is contraindicated for pain management after surgery in children younger than 18 years of age who have undergone tonsillectomy and/or adenoidectomy.